cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 non-finite values.

-To indicate fractional seconds, floating-point values can be used within Tag number 1 instead of integer values.
+To indicate fractional seconds, floating-point values can be used within tag number 1 instead of integer values.
 Note that this generally requires binary64 support, as binary16 and binary32 provide non-zero fractions of seconds only for a short period of time around early 1970.
-An application that requires Tag number 1 support may restrict the enclosed value to be an integer (or a floating-point value) only.
+An application that requires tag number 1 support may restrict the enclosed value to be an integer (or a floating-point value) only.